KFergusonUK/Display_Screen_Window_Cycle/README.md

-# Display_Screen_Window_Cycle
+# Display_Screen_Window_Cycle - Powershell

-Used for cycle of two open windows for use on a display screen.
+Powershell Script used for cycle of two open windows for use on a display screen.